 The Brazilian Internet Steering Committee is composed of 21 members, as follows:

 nine representatives from the Federal Government

-Ministry of Science and Technology;
+Ministry of Science, Technology and Innovation;

 Ministry of Communication;

 Ministry of Defense;